Samuel Peter: Peter vs. Hawkins, Long

 Less than three months later after losing to Klitschko, on December 15, 2005, Peter faced Robert Hawkins (21–4–0, 7 KOs) in a stay-busy fight where the WBA-NABA title was also on the line.
 The bout was a part of the heavyweight triple-header which also saw undefeated Sultan Ibragimov facing Lance Whitaker, with Peter's promoter Ivaylo Gotzev expecting the winners of the two bouts to face each other in the near future.
 "Robert Hawkins is a tough and credible fighter", Dino Duva said in the build-up to the fight, "This fight proves Sam Peter is a true warrior not afraid of anyone."
 The event billed as "Global Warfare" took place at Seminole Hard Rock Hotel & Casino Hollywood and was televised on In-Demand PPV for $19.95.

 The bout started with aggressive approach by Peter.
 He knocked Hawkins down midway through the first round but was more cautious afterwards, patiently stalking Hawkins across the ring and fighting behind the jab.
 The bout was interrupted in the fourth round after Sultan Ibragimov's coach Panama Lewis collapsed due to a heart failure.
 The delay lasted 11 minutes.
 After the action resumed, the following round only lasted one minute.
 After the sixth round, Peter was forced to fight with a split down the back of his trunks.
 Peter stepped up his aggression after the seventh round.
 Hawkins fought most of the fight on the back foot and appeared to be unable to withstand Peter's pressure.
 Ultimately the bout went the distance, with Peter being declared the winner.
-The judges scored the bout 99–90 (twice) and 98-91, all in favor of Peter.
+The judges scored the bout 99–90 (twice) and 98–91, all in favor of Peter.
 At the conclusion of 2005, Peter was ranked No.9 heavyweight in the world by The Ring.
-BoxRec ranked Peter as the world's No.6 heavyweight.

-On April 28, 2006, Peter faced 7'11" journeyman Julius Long (14–7, 12 KOs) for the NABF heavyweight title, despite the fact that Long was unranked by the WBC, in a bout televised by ESPN.
+On April 28, 2006, Peter faced 7'1" journeyman Julius Long (14–7, 12 KOs) for the NABF heavyweight title, despite the fact that Long was unranked by the WBC, in a bout televised by ESPN.
 Long was 4–2 in his last six fights, coming off of a UD loss to Terry Smith (24–1–1, 16 KOs).
 Peter was viewed as the heavy favorite against Long who, despite his size, was mostly an inside fighter and threw punches under unusual angles.
 Peter made a quick work of Long, dropping him 80 seconds into the first round and then again clobbering him by a three-punch combination, which resulted in Long collapsing face first on the canvas, prompting the referee to stop the fight.